CHAPTER CONTENTS

 The Challenge of Obtaining Necessary Evidence

-How to Appeal a National Disability Insurance Agency Decision
+How to Review a National Disability Insurance Agency Decision

 Free Advocacy and Legal Services

-The National Disability Insurance Scheme (NDIS) provides funding for supports and services for eligible people living with an intellectual, physical, sensory, cognitive and/or psychosocial disability.
+The National Disability Insurance Scheme (NDIS) provides funding for supports and services for eligible people living with disability.

 The NDIS is administered by the National Disability Insurance Agency (NDIA), a federal government agency.
 The NDIA is responsible for assessing applications from people with disability seeking access to supports and services, and subsequently determining the nature of the supports to be provided to successful applicants (participants).

-The NDIA applies the Act and Rules to determine an applicant’s eligibility to access the NDIS and to determine the funded supports a participant will receive in their individualised NDIS plan.
+The NDIA applies the Act and Rules to determine a person’s eligibility to access the NDIS and to determine the funded supports a participant will receive in their NDIS plan.

 The NDIA also rely on their Operational Guidelines, however, the guidelines cannot be relied upon when they are inconsistent with the Act and Rules (see Re Drake and Minister for Immigration and Ethnic Affairs (No 2) [1979] AATA 179).

-Most legal issues arise when the NDIA refuses to grant a person access to the NDIS or approves an NDIS Plan with which a participant is not satisfied.
+Most legal issues arise when the NDIA refuses to grant a person access to the NDIS or approves a NDIS Plan that does not include supports requested by a participant.
 These decisions are reviewable.